Kingdom of Sicily: Norman kingdom (1130–1198)

 Roger's son and successor was William I of Sicily, known as "William the Bad", though his nickname derived primarily from his lack of popularity with the chroniclers, who supported the baronial revolts which William suppressed.
 In the mid-1150s, William lost the majority of his African possessions to a series of revolts by local North African lords.
-Then, in 1160, the final Norman African stronghold of Mahdia was taken by Almohads.
+Then, in 1160, the final Norman African stronghold of Mahdia was taken by the Almohads.
 His reign ended in peace in 1166.
-His elder son Roger had been killed in previous revolts, and his son, William II, was a minor.
+His elder son Roger IV, Duke of Apulia had been killed in previous revolts, and his son, William II, was a minor.
 Until the end of the boy's regency by his mother Margaret of Navarre in 1172, turmoil in the kingdom almost brought the ruling family down.
 The reign of William II is remembered as two decades of almost continual peace and prosperity.
 For this more than anything, he is nicknamed "the Good".
 However, he had no issue, which led to a succession crisis: his aunt Constance, the sole heir to the throne as the daughter of Roger II, was long confined in a monastery as a nun, with her marriage beyond consideration due to a prediction that "her marriage would destroy Sicily".
-Nevertheless, in 1184, she was betrothed to Henry, the eldest son of Holy Roman Emperor Frederick I and the future Emperor Henry VI.
+Nevertheless, in 1184, she was betrothed to Henry, the eldest son of Frederick I, Holy Roman Emperor and the future Emperor Henry VI.
 William named Constance and Henry the heirs to the throne and had the noblemen swear oath, but the officials did not want to be ruled by a German, so the death of William in 1189 led the kingdom to decline.

 With the support of the officials, Tancred of Lecce seized the throne.
 In the same year, he had to contend with the revolt of his distant cousin Roger of Andria, a former contender who supported Henry and Constance but was tricked to execution in 1190, as well as the invasion of Henry, King of Germany and Holy Roman Emperor since 1191, who invaded on behalf of his wife.
 Henry had to retreat after his attack failed, with Empress Constance captured and only released under the pressure of the Pope.
 Tancred died in 1194, and Constance and Henry prevailed: the kingdom fell in 1194 to the House of Hohenstaufen.
 William III of Sicily, the young son of Tancred, was deposed, and Henry and Constance were crowned as king and queen.
-Through Constance, the Hauteville blood was passed to Frederick II, Holy Roman Emperor.
+Through Constance, the Hauteville blood was passed to Frederick, who reigned in Sicily as Frederick I.